BetterThanWowhead/BetterThanWowhead.github.io/pages/about.md

 Hello peeps.

-If you have a question about him or else, just send write me ingame.
+If you have a question about him or else.

 **may u needs ✨**

 - sknerost@gmail.com
 - discord tag: Skånerost#5248

+Stop being weird and reroll mistweaver monk.